 Tucked away in a mall plaza in Pasadena, you’ll find an old-school sushi restaurant helmed by Chef Ike and his team who truly love their craft.
 The move at Sushi Kimagure is the Hana Omakase option for $72 if you’d like to focus on nigiri.
 The top bites here are the seared salmon and scallop, but you can taste the freshness and craft in each and every piece served.
 Book seats in advance so you can have Chef Ike prepare your meal at the sushi bar and walk you through each course.
 The chawanmushi (savory steamed egg) and the mochi dessert round out the omakase.
 If you can somehow manage to fit more into your stomach after it ends, items are available a la carte, too.

 Los Angeles, CA 90025

 Another strip-mall legend.
 Hamasaku clocks in at $80 for the seasonal sushi omakase.
-Although it’s priced a little

-	higher than the rest of the omakase options on this list, you get a high-end experience where the value of the meal is

-	incredible.
-The price includes an appetizer, 6 pieces of sashimi, 14 different pieces of seasonal sushi, chawanmushi,

-	miso soup, and dessert.
+Although it’s priced a little higher than the rest of the omakase options on this list, you get a high-end experience at a great value.
+The price includes an appetizer, 6 pieces of sashimi, 14 different pieces of seasonal sushi, chawanmushi, miso soup, and dessert.
 Depending on when you go, the toro and sea bass are standouts.
-All of the fish is fresh and the

-	restaurant decor is beautiful.
+All of the fish is fresh and the restaurant decor is beautiful.
 Make a reservation beforehand to secure a seat at the bar.